ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

 1. First, we're going to add a bunch of custom properties to the weapon--custom properties give us a nice place to add variables that can be easily changed without having to open the code once it's been written.

     1. To start we need a custom property added to the weapon object of type Boolean called "*EnableAim*".
 Check this on to allow the weapon to zoom in for aiming.
     2. Add a custom property to the weapon object called "*AimBinding*" that's of the type String.
-Give it the value "*ability_secondary*".
-This is for picking what ability binding, or keyboard key, to press to activate the ability.
-Ability secondary, in this case, is right click on a mouse.
+Give it the value `Aim`.
+This is for picking what action binding to activate the ability.
     3. Add another custom property of type String and call it "*AimActiveStance*".
 Set the value to "*2hand_staff_stance*".
 This determines what animation pose gets used while aiming.
     4. Add a custom property of type Float and call it "*AimWalkSpeedPercentage*".
 Give it a value of .5.
 This value will determine what fraction of the regular walk speed the player will move while aiming.
     5. Lastly for this part, add a custom property called "*AimZoomDistance*" of type Int, and give it a value of 100.
 This assigns how far the camera zooms in when aiming.